ccmchain/ccmchain/cmd/clef/rules.md

 ## Rule Implementation

 A ruleset file is implemented as a `js` file.
-Under the hood, the ruleset-engine is a `SignerUI`, implementing the same mccmods as the `json-rpc` mccmods defined in the UI protocol.
+Under the hood, the ruleset-engine is a `SignerUI`, implementing the same methods as the `json-rpc` methods defined in the UI protocol.
 Example:

 ```js